Computing HF^ by factoring mapping classes: Bimodules for arc-slides

-Next, let $x$ be a chord of Type~(\ref{typeU:XX}).
+Next, let $x$ be a near-chord of Type~(\ref{typeU:XX}).
 There are near-chords $y_1$ and $y_2$ of Type~(\ref{typeU:Sigma}) and a near-chord $z$ of Type~(\ref{typeU:Generic}) with the property that $z\cdot y_1=x\cdot y_2$ has exactly these two factorizations (with non-trivial support in the near-diagonal subalgebra), and $z\cdot y_1$ does not appear in the differential of any other algebra element.
-Since $z$ and $y_1$ appear in the differential (Lemmas~\ref{lem:UGenericExists} and~\ref{lem:USigmaExists} respectively), it follows that $x$ must, as well.
+Since $z$ and $y_1$ appear in the differential (according to Lemmas~\ref{lem:UGenericExists}; and the fact that all near-chords of Type~(\ref{typeU:Sigma}) are short), it follows that $x$ must, as well.
 This is illustrated in the second line of Figure~\ref{fig:UnderEasy}. \end{proof}